-Agricultural land decreased from 25% of the land use in 2015.
+Agricultural land decreased from 25% of the land use in 2015 to 21% in 2025.

 Single family residential use now accounts for over 40% of land use.

 Residential land use is spread throughout the township, but is concentrated in the southern half of the township, south of Home Road.
 Higher densities are found south of Home Road and Hyatts Road.